kwaldenphd/propublica-compas-lab/README.md

 summary(vmodel)
 ```

-91. The *ProPublica* team found that in this case, there isn't a significant coefficient on African American's with High Scores.
+The *ProPublica* team found that in this case, there isn't a significant coefficient on African American's with High Scores.

+**RStudio Syntax**

 ```Python
 %%R